Sarut-Theppitak/augmented_xml_generate/README.md

 This python scrpit takes the path to original images to generate augmented images as well as takes a original csv file to make a new a set of xml files coresponding to the newly created images.

-Currently, only 3 types of augmentation is available.
+Currently, only 5 types of augmentation are available.

 1.flipVer